 - The minor is fourteen years of age, or older, and has requested services without the knowledge of their parent, guardian, or person in loco parentis within the restrictions stated in the Mental Health Code, 330.1707, Rights of Minor or - The minor is emancipated, or - The person chosen or required by any recipient may be excluded from participation in the planning process only if inclusion would constitute a substantial risk of physical or emotional harm to the recipient or substantial disruption of the planning process as stated in the Mental Health Code.
 Justification for an individual's exclusion shall be documented in the clinical record. - The minor is participating in Outpatient SUD Treatment Services and wishes to not inform any parent/guardian of his/her participation in the SUD services.
-Please note, Substance Treatment regulations have no limit on the number of sessions of SUD treatment a minor can receive without informing parents (i.e., they could begin and complete treatment without ever having to inform parents at all). - 1.4 Individuals are encouraged to provide feedback during review of the plans and at any time they want to express their feelings regarding the service, support, or treatment they are receiving and their progress toward attaining their valued outcomes.
+Please note, Substance Treatment regulations have no limit on the number of sessions of SUD treatment a minor can receive without informing parents (i.e., they could begin and complete treatment without ever having to inform parents at all). - d.
+Individuals are encouraged to provide feedback during review of the plans and at any time they want to express their feelings regarding the service, support, or treatment they are receiving and their progress toward attaining their valued outcomes. - e.
+An individual (recipient) shall be informed verbally and in writing of his or her clinical status and progress at reasonable intervals established in the individual plan of service in a manner appropriate to his or her clinical condition.

-Person-Centered Planning Chapter: Board Service and Program Administration Policy # 2-2-6 Section: Assessment, Service Planning and Documentation Revision # 3
+Person-Centered Planning Chapter: Board Service and Program Administration Policy # 2-2-6 Section: Assessment, Service Planning and Documentation Revision # 5